Practice at the Highest Level of Nursing

 Applies to Population Health and Systems Leadership and Innovation Specialties

-Post-BS applicants have a bachelor’s degree in nursing.
-Applicants who have a non-APN master’s degree (i.e., nurse education) are considered Post-BS applicants and are able to waive up to 18 credits based on previous graduate coursework, pending review of syllabi.
+Post-BSN applicants have a bachelor of science in nursing.
+If you are an applicant with a non-APRN master’s degree (i.e., nurse education), you are considered a post-BSN applicant.
+You can waive up to 18 credits based on previous graduate coursework, pending a review of syllabi.

 - RN license